 “There are certain rules that one must abide by in order to successfully survive a horror movie.”

 No one knew those rules better than Wes Craven.
 He helped to create them, after all.
 Starting in 1972 with the cult favorite The Last House On The Left, he followed that just two years later with The Hills Have Eyes, which led to a sequel.
 But it wasn’t until a decade later that he would deliver his masterpiece and most successful franchise, Nightmare On Elm Street.
-Wes Craven introduced the world to Freddy Kruger, and our dreams have never been quite the same since.
+Wes Craven introduced the world to Freddy Krueger, and our dreams have never been quite the same since.
 While others attempted to reproduce the same results with many sequels, it was Craven himself who put Freddy to bed with New Nightmare exactly 10 years after his birth.
 A remake never got much traction, and Wes Craven’s place in horror history was assured.
 In 1996 he decided to take one more stab at the slasher genre and delivered one of the best films to look directly back at the audience and celebrate the genre.
 Scream was another hit and another franchise staple.
 He took a then relatively unknown cast and made them household names with future amazing careers and decided that it was time to also poke a little fun at himself and his colleagues.
 The result was four films and an upcoming kind of reboot/sequel after a three-year television series examined the material.
 More importantly, it led to an entire sub-genre of films that include the Scary Movie franchise and others.
 Now, just in time for the holidays and the new film, you can see Scream in 4K with this UHD Blu-ray release.

 The film advertised itself as a vehicle for Drew Barrymore and turned heads when the actress was killed in an opening scene that has become somewhat iconic.
 Craven and Williamson knew just how to identify an expectation and then take the audience by surprise.
 We never forgot Barrymore on the phone with a mysterious voice who wanted to play horror movie trivia with her and her boyfriend’s lives on the line.
 And who can forget tripping her up with a common Friday The 13th mistaken answer?
-With this scene Wes Craven has introduced us to the killer and his characteristics and put us firmly in the mood for what is to come.
+With this scene, Wes Craven has introduced us to the killer and his characteristics and put us firmly in the mood for what is to come.

+We’ve graduated from high school, and now Sydney (Campbell) is in college.
+That means there are a ton of new ways for our slasher fodder to kick it.
+The theater killings bring up the whole nightmare again, and Sydney is once again dealing with a hungry press and the return of Gail Weathers and also Deputy Dewey (Arquette).
+This is the film where the characters get together as did the actors playing the role.
+The relationships don’t last, and even that’s covered rather cleverly in the more recent 5th Scream film.
 The film is populated by characters who are more than fodder for the killer.
 There’s the whodunit factor going on, and they are more entertaining so that you actually start to have fun with these people before they get it or perhaps are revealed as the killer.

 The DTS-HD MA 5.1 track is basically the same as the previous Blu-ray release.
 I didn’t catch any significant changes.
 The expanded bitrate allows for some deeper subs, but it’s not really changed at all.
 Dialog comes through just fine.
 The score offers its nice ups and downs, and it’s all certainly clean and crystal clear.